Sears CEO cites U.S. minimum wage hikes, tax rules as burdens

-(Reuters) - Sears Holdings Corp (SHLD.O) has found it harder to compete, in part because of moves to increase the minimum wage and different tax rules for online retailers like Amazon.com Inc (AMZN.O), Chief Executive Officer Eddie Lampert said on Thursday.
+Feb 25 (Reuters) - Sears Holdings Corp has found it harder to compete, in part because of moves to increase the minimum wage and different tax rules for online retailers like Amazon.com Inc, Chief Executive Officer Eddie Lampert said on Thursday.

 In an annual letter to shareholders, Lampert described a U.S. operating environment stacked in some ways against traditional companies like once-iconic Sears, which has lost more than $8 billion over the past five years, all under his watch.